-Dr. Besser is a mom of six grown children, ages 28, 26, 24, 22, 21, and 19, a grandmom of one, a family physician, and the medical director of Doctors Express-Memphis.
+Dr. Besser is a mom of six grown children, a grandmom of five, a family physician, and a family physician at River Family Physicians, in Easton, MD.

 What’s your favorite parenting tip?
 Relax!
 Children are lot more resilient than people give them credit for.

 What has surprised you most about parenting?
 There’s no manual.
 It’s a learn-as-you-go process.